manpeihong/Toolbox-v3/README.md

 Several new tools are added.
 Now all tools are stored inside individual folders instead of the main folder.

 The configuration.ini file now belongs to each module.
-Toolbox itself has a separate configuration.ini file.
+Toolbox itself has a separate configuration.ini file. ﻿

+Documentation is updated to include the documents from all tools.